Skip to content

 Spoon-billed sandpiper

-The spoon-billed sandpiper is a small wader that has been facing drastic population decline since 1970.
+The spoon-billed sandpiper is a small wader that has been facing a drastic population decline since 1970.

-Its scientific name Platalea pygmea was proposed by Carl Linnaeus himself, highlighting just how rare this species really is.
+Its scientific name, Platalea pygmea, was proposed by Carl Linnaeus, highlighting how rare this species is.

 Also Featured In: Urban Birds of Hong Kong,